 Article 5: Communication

-The Parties shall keep each other informed on all their respective activities and on their progress and shall consult regularly on areas offering potential for cooperation through the agreed channels.
+The Parties shall keep each other informed on all their respective activities and on their progress and shall consult regularly on areas that offer the potential for cooperation through the agreed channels.

 Joint working groups may be established to examine in detail proposals in areas assigned to them by the Parties referred to in Article 3 (Joint Work Plan) and to make recommendations to the Parties.